luiarthur/old_blog/posts/markdown/index.md

   }
 ~~~

-Here's a definition list:

-apples
-  : Good for making applesauce.
-oranges
-  : Citrus!
-tomatoes
-  : There's no "e" in tomatoe.

-Again, text is indented 4 spaces.
-(Put a blank line between each
-term/definition pair to spread things out more.)

-Here's a "line block":

-| Line one
-|   Line too
-| Line tree

-and images can be specified like so:

 ![example image](example-image.jpg "An exemplary image")

 Inline math equations go in like so: $\omega = d\phi / dt$.
 Display